-What are the available health insurance programs for aging and/or low-income people?
+What health insurance programs are available for aging and/or low-income people?

 Medicare Prescription Drug Coverage: Since January 1, 2006, everyone with Medicare, regardless of income, health status, or prescription drug usage has had access to prescription drug coverage.
 For more information about this program, visit: http://www.medicare.gov/part-d/index.html.

 Medicare offers prescription drug coverage to everyone with Medicare.
 If you decide not to join a Medicare Prescription Drug Plan (Part D) when you're first eligible, and you don't have other creditable prescription drug coverage, or you don't get Extra Help, you'll likely pay a late enrollment penalty.

 To get Medicare drug coverage, you must join a plan run by an insurance company or other private company approved by Medicare.
 Each plan can vary in cost and drugs covered.

 There are two ways to get drug coverage:

 1. A Medicare Prescription Drug Plan (Part D)

 2. A Medicare Advantage Plan (Part C), like an HMO or PPO, or other Medicare health plan that offers Medicare prescription drug coverage.